GhanGhan/Music_Visualizer/README.md

 3. Repository Structure
 4. Folder & Design File Explanation
 5. Generate Files for Fabrication
-6. Current Issues
+7. Current Issues
+8. License
-7. Acknowledgements
+9. Acknowledgements

 # Summary of Functionality
 - Can change input source to a male or female jack using a slide switch, both of which are single channel